LoicChr/TransferTraitDemo/README.md

 ```r
 devtools::install_github("https://github.com/TheoreticalEcology/s-jSDM", ref="multinomial", subdir = "sjSDM")
 ```
+main/comparative_analysis.R is the script to produce Supplemenentary figures 6 and 7

 lib/glm.stan contains the stan model for the SDM. lib/lvm.stan contains the stan model for the latent variable model (jSDM).